 Note: This information applies to NYU Abu Dhabi and NYU Shanghai students considering a semester in New York.
 Students from other colleges and universities who are interested in enrolling as a visiting student at NYU's campus in New York should consider programs hosted by NYU's Office of University Programs.

-Students studying at NYU New York during the Spring 2019 semester are required to arrive on Sunday, January 27th (on-campus housing opens at 2PM).
+Students studying at NYU New York must arrive by the dates highlighted in your Enrollment Portal.
 Housing is only available for the dates of the program so if you plan to arrival early or leave late, please be aware you will be responsible for your own accommodations.

 When booking through Egencia, your travel plans will be automatically registered in the registration tool.
 The registration tool provides up-to-the-minute information of potential threats to your safety during your travels.
 It also enables NYU Department of Public Safety to render aid in the event of an emergency.

 NYU also has a list of preferred airlines that offer NYU students discounts.

 - Check the weather – January-March can be the coldest months of the year in New York, so make sure to bring warm clothing!
 But don’t worry, the weather begins to warm up by the end of April / early May.

 - Ask your airline about luggage restrictions.

 - Dress shoes for formal events or outings